Cotton Fabric Types You Can Use To Sew Clothes With!

 Toweling is a great example of heavyweight cotton – it’s absorbent, durable and washes well.
 Other heavyweight cottons include canvas, corduroy and denim.

-Different Types Of Cotton Fabric
+The Different Types Of Cotton Fabrics

 There are around fifty varieties of cotton fabric, but here are a few that you may have come across before when making your own clothes: